Skip to Content

 The Social Value of the Financial Sector: Too Big to Fail or Just Too Big?

 In conjunction with London's Centre for Economic Policy Research (CEPR), the Federal Reserve Bank of Chicago held its fifteenth annual International Banking Conference on November 15–16, 2012, at the Bank.
-The purpose of the annual conference was to address important current issues affecting international financial markets.
-This year, the conference examined the social value of the financial sector.
+The purpose of the annual conference is to address important current issues affecting international financial markets.
+The conference examined the social value of the financial sector.
 What are the welfare implications of the current industry structure?

 As at past conferences, the emphasis of the conference will be on the implications for public policy.
 The conference featured keynote presentations by